Reaction Network Analysis of Metabolic Insulin Signaling

-\textbf{Table \ref{tab:INSMS}} shows that there is only one terminal strong linkage class in each linkage class so that $t = 13 = \ell$, i.e., the network is $t$-minimal.
-An important implication of this property is expressed in the following theorem of \cite{FEHO1977} showed that this implies the coincidence of the kinetic and stoichiometric subspaces.
+Table \ref{tab:INSMS} shows that there is only one terminal strong linkage class in each linkage class since $t = 13 = \ell$, i.e., the network is $t$-minimal.
+Feinberg and Horn \cite{FEHO1977} showed that this implies the coincidence of the kinetic and stoichiometric subspaces.